kekexd/Lighthouse-Works/Week1/w1d6/Note.md

 - Statelessness also brings new features.
 It’s easier to distribute a stateless application across load-balanced servers.
 A stateless application is also easy to cache.

 #### JSON
-- JSON.parse() is for "parsing" something that was received as JSON.
+- `JSON.parse()` is for "parsing" something that was received as JSON.
-- JSON.stringify() is to create a JSON string out of an object/array.
+- `JSON.stringify()` is to create a JSON string out of an object/array.
-- They are the inverse of each other.
-JSON.stringify() serializes a JS object into a JSON string, whereas JSON.parse() will deserialize a JSON string into a JS object.
+- They are the inverse of each other. `JSON.stringify()` serializes a JS object into a JSON string, whereas `JSON.parse()` will deserialize a JSON string into a JS object.

+#### cURL
+- cURL is a command line utility that is used to make HTTP requests to a given URL and it outputs the response.
+It allows you to see the URL.

 #### API